-The GCS Strategy and Evaluation Council is an advisory body made up of experts in strategic communications and communications evaluation from private, public and third sectors.
-The Council is chaired by Alex Aiken, the Executive Director of Government Communications.
+The Government Communication Service (GCS) Strategy and Evaluation Council is an advisory body made up of experts in strategic communications and communications evaluation from private, public and third sectors.

-- acts as a sounding board to help shape future cross-government communication initiatives
+- acting as a sounding board to help shape future cross-government communication initiatives

-- advises GCS members on how to apply best practice strategic planning and evaluation standards to their own work to make it more effective and efficient
+- advising GCS members on how to apply best practice strategic planning and evaluation standards to their own work to make it more effective and efficient

-- brings scrutiny, rigour and challenge to GCS campaign planning and evaluation to ensure this is both effective and robust
+- bringing scrutiny, rigour and challenge to GCS campaign planning and evaluation to ensure this is both effective and robust

-- brings fresh / latest industry thinking to GCS to improve the effectiveness and impact of communication activity across government
+- bringing fresh / latest industry thinking to GCS to improve the effectiveness and impact of communication activity across government.

 How Council supports individual government organisations